HM Prison Styal: The prison today

-Styal is a Closed Category prison for sentenced and remanded female adults and young offenders.
+Styal is a closed prison for sentenced and remanded female adults and young offenders.
 There are also facilities for mothers with babies up to age 18 months.

 The education provision at Styal is contracted out to The Manchester College.
 Courses offered include hairdressing, information technology, art and design, ESOL, catering, industrial cleaning, painting & decorating, and Open University support.

 Other facilities at HMP Styal include a library, gym and multi-faith chaplaincy.

-A Visitors Centre is available, run by Contact Cheshire Support Group with play area and refreshments.
-In the main Visits Hall, facilities include a tea bar and a children's play area (also run by Contact Cheshire Support Group).
+A visitors centre is available, run by Contact Cheshire Support Group with play area and refreshments.
+In the main visits hall, facilities include a tea bar and a children's play area (also run by Contact Cheshire Support Group).

 There is a restaurant, called Clink, in what was the chapel.
 This is open to the public and offers training in hospitality and catering to inmates.

 In popular culture

 The prison was featured in the BBC2 documentary Women on the Edge – the Truth about Styal Prison on 27 February 2006.